Anyone is eligible to participate as a player in a DCI-sanctioned tournament except for:

 - Individuals currently suspended by the DCI;

-If someone is suspended as a player, he or she isn’t allowed to judge either.
+If someone is suspended as a player, they aren’t allowed to judge either.
 Keep in mind, this does not directly correspond with judge certification.
-Just as non-certified individuals can act as judges for the event, being suspended does not directly revoke your suspension, though it may be taken into consideration.
+Just as non-certified individuals can act as judges for the event, being suspended does not directly revoke your certification, though it may be taken into consideration.

 - Anyone who has played in the tournament, unless it is a tournament that explicitly allows tournament officials to play while acting as a tournament official.